-- (a) Have in effect established goals for the performance of children with disabilities in New Mexico that-- - (1) Promote the purposes of this part, as stated in §300.1; - (2) Are the same as the State's objectives for progress by children in its definition of adequate yearly progress, including the State's objectives for progress by children with disabilities, under section 1111(b)(2)(C) of the ESEA, 20 USC 6311; - (3) Address graduation rates and dropout rates, as well as such other factors as the State may determine; and - (4) Are consistent, to the extent appropriate, with any other goals and academic standards for children established by the NMPED. - (b) Have in effect established performance indicators the NMPED will use to assess progress toward achieving the goals described in paragraph (a) of this section, including measurable annual objectives for progress by children with disabilities under section 1111(b)(2)(C)(v)(II)(cc) of the ESEA, 20 USC 6311; and - (c) Annually report to the Secretary and the public on the progress of the State, and of children with disabilities in New Mexico, toward meeting the goals established under paragraph (a) of this section, which may include elements of the reports required under section 1111(h) of the ESEA.
+- (a) Have in effect established goals for the performance of children with disabilities in New Mexico that- - (1) Promote the purposes of this part, as stated in §300.1; - (2) Are the same as the State's objectives for progress by children in its definition of adequate yearly progress, including the State's objectives for progress by children with disabilities, under section 1111(b)(2)(C) of the ESEA, 20 USC 6311; - (3) Address graduation rates and dropout rates, as well as such other factors as the State may determine; and - (4) Are consistent, to the extent appropriate, with any other goals and academic standards for children established by the NMPED. - (i) Beginning in the 2012-2013 school year, IEP academic goals in English language arts and mathematics for students in grades K through three must align with the English Language Arts Common Core Standards (6.29.13 NMAC) and the Mathematics Common Core Standards (6.29.14 NMAC); and - (ii) Beginning in the 2013-2014 school year, IEP academic goals in English language arts and mathematics for students in grades four through 12 must aligh with the English Language Arts Common Core Standards (6.29.13 NMAC) and the Mathematics Common Core Standards (6.29.14 NMAC). - (b) Have in effect established performance indicators the NMPED will use to assess progress toward achieving the goals described in paragraph (a) of this section, including measurable annual objectives for progress by children with disabilities under section 1111(b)(2)(C)(v)(II)(cc) of the ESEA, 20 USC 6311; and - (c) Annually report to the Secretary and the public on the progress of the State, and of children with disabilities in New Mexico, toward meeting the goals established under paragraph (a) of this section, which may include elements of the reports required under section 1111(h) of the ESEA.